Two views of an IRPWA banner where Divis Street intersects with the motorway. It proclaims “Political dissent is not a crime – End internment now.”

 X03244 X03464 X03461 touts out

-The Easter Lily on a red, five-pointed, star ties together the centenary of the Easter Rising with republican socialism: another IRSP/INLA stencilled mural — see previously, National Liberation And Socialism — this one in Beechmount.
+The Easter Lily on a red, five-pointed, star ties together the centenary of the Easter Rising with republican socialism.
+This is another IRSP/INLA stencilled mural commemorating the centenary of the Rising.
+A very similar piece appears in Divis— see National Liberation And Socialism; this one is in Beechmount.

 Click image to enlarge